Sandesh4066/Energy-Grid-Data-Aggregator/README.md

 - `processBatches()` - Orchestrates batch processing with rate limiting
 - `generateSummary()` - Aggregates statistics from device data
 - `main()` - Entry point that coordinates the entire flow

+## Data
+- I have Uploaded the Aggregated data in this GitHub Repo